Street League Skateboarding: Overview

 The SLS contestants accumulate points at each pre-championship stop and only the top eight ranking contestants compete in the championship event.
-Each event's final features eight finalists in 90-minute heats.
+In the 2023 season, SLS adopted a new format featuring a single-elimination format during finals in order to help build rivalries.

 The SLS prize purse is the largest in the history of competitive professional skateboarding, and was worth US$1.6 million in 2011.

 SLSF and SLSCSP

 In 2013, the Street League Skateboarding Foundation (SLSF) was established with the goal of increasing global participation in skateboarding.
 The Foundation assists municipalities and non-profits with the design, development, and construction of legal Skate Plazas, as well as assisting with the creation of community and educational programs that promote skateboarding.

 An extension of SLS, "Street League Skateboarding Certified Skate Parks" (SLSCSP) built three plazas in 2013.
 The plazas will eventually become the locations for SLS amateur and televised qualifier contests.
 Locations include Erie, Colorado; the Kennesaw Skatepark in Kennesaw, Georgia; and Lake Havasu City, Arizona.